What Is Emotional Intelligence in Teams?

 Personality assessments (DiSC, MBTI) describe preferences.
 They explain tendencies: “You prefer direct communication.”
 “You gather energy from reflection.”
 Preferences are relatively stable.

 EQ assessments describe capabilities.
 They explain skills: “You recognize anger signals in teammates.”
 “You stay calm during heated discussions.”
-Capabilities can be developed.
+Capabilities can be developed with practice and feedback.

 This distinction matters for workshop design: